TheOdinProject/curriculum/ruby/basic_ruby/input_and_output.md

 ### Introduction

 To create programs that are user friendly and interactive, you'll need to know how to **output** data to a screen and how to get **input** from a user.
 In this lesson, we'll cover the most common ways to achieve these tasks in Ruby.
-As with other lessons, and this one in particular, following along in irb or a REPL will be helpful.
+As with other lessons, and this one in particular, following along in irb or an appropriate online REPL will be helpful.

 ### Lesson overview